 Is Sleeping In Separate Bedrooms Bad For Your Relationship?

 Studies repeatedly demonstrate the importance of sleep, but so many couples across the world find that it’s next to impossible to catch enough Zzz’s with their significant other in the same bed.
-Maybe she snores like a train, maybe he tosses and turns all night, or maybe your body temperatures just don’t align.
-There are certainly workarounds to all kinds of sleep-inhibiting issues—a bigger or more comfortable bed, ear plugs, meditation for a deeper slumber—but sometimes the best solution is space, aka sleeping in separate bedrooms.
+Maybe she snores like a train, maybe he tosses and turns all night, or maybe your body temperatures just don't align.
+There are certainly workarounds to all kinds of sleep-inhibiting issues—a bigger or more comfortable bed, ear plugs, meditation for a deeper slumber—but sometimes the best solution is space.

 “Arranging to sleep in separate bedrooms is a good option for many couples and more common than you think,” says Dr. Shawn S. Nasseri, a board-certified otolaryngologist.
 In fact, a survey from the National Sleep Foundation found that almost one in four married couples sleep in separate beds.
 It's not just older or unhappy couples who choose to do so, either.
 A growing number of young, healthy couples are sleeping in separate bedrooms, helping to strip the bedtime arrangement of its stigma.